Helmholtz-UFZ/saqc/sphinxdoc/cook_books/DataRegularisation.rst

 works, because there is actually another, now valid value, available in the interval in between ``2021-01-01 15:40:00`` and ``2021-01-01 15:50:00``\ , that can serve as right pillow point for the interpolation at ``2021-01-01 15:40:00``.
-So lets flag all the values smaller than *0* with the :py:func:`saqc.flagRange <Functions.saqc.flagRange>` method and after this, do the interpolation.
+So lets flag all the values smaller than *0* with the :py:meth:`~saqc.SaQC.flagRange` method and after this, do the interpolation.

    >>> qc = qc.flagRange('SoilMoisture', min=0)